Increase text size? Click Here

 Bring your appointment confirmation letter with consent form on the reverse side.
 Bring all your usual spectacles with you.Read more →

 The North West London Diabetic Eye Screening Programme was formed on the 1st November 2015.
 It serves the diabetic population of Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, Hounslow, Kensington, Chelsea & Westminster.
+The programme looks after over 140,000 patients with diabetes.

 For patients referred to the programme by their General Practice, we are responsible for inviting, screening, grading & referring to the Hospital Eye Services as required.